 Independence at Home Demonstration

-As of January 2023, there is one participating site involved in the Independence at Home Demonstration.
+As of January 2023, there was one participating site involved in the Independence at Home Demonstration.
 To view an interactive map of this Model, visit the Where Innovation is Happening page, and select this model from the drop-down menu on the left side of the page.

 Individual Practices (Updated January 2023):